richardorton/NARW_MutationLoad/README.md

 Scripts are also divided by interspecific and NARW-specific analyses.

-*apologies for the mess.
-Feel free to contact @ richard.orton@smu.ca with any questions.
+*Feel free to contact @ richard.orton@smu.ca with any questions.